kymry/NASA-NN-App/README.md

-# Nasa-NN-App
+## 惑星・Wakusei - Astronomy API aggregation

 A work in progress.
-Check back soon!

-A web app that aggregates data and images from various NASA and other astronomical APIs and allows users to create accounts and subscribe to the APIs of their choosing.
+A web app that aggregates data and images from various third-party astronomical APIs (e.g. NASA) and allows users to create accounts and subscribe to the APIs of their choosing.
 Once subscribed, a daily email with the newest data from the user's subscriptions will be sent to their inbox.

-The app also allows a user to upload an unlabeled image of a planet from our solar system.
-A trained convolutional neural network will then be used to classify the planet image.
+### Tech Stack

-- Built in Python using Flask and Bootstrap
+- Built in Python
+- Flask for the backend
+- Bootstrap, HTML5, Javascript (AJAX) for the frontend
-- MongoDB used to store raw JSON from NASA apis
+- MongoDB used to store raw JSON files from the various APIs
-- SQLite used to store processed data in a relational manner
+- SQLite used to store user profiles and structured API data
-- Local file system used to store images
+- File system used to store images
-- Python built web crawler to obtain images of planets in our solar system to be used for training a CNN
-- TensorFlow used to train a CNN to classify images of planets in our solar system
+- Docker for easy deployment and maintenance
+- Mailchimp for daily emails from distribution list

+### Features
+- [x] User profile creation
+- [x] Users can tailor their subscriptions to fit their tastes
+- [x] New data from third-party APIs is retrieved daily
+- [x] Error handling handled gracefully
+- [x] Logging

-Flask Details
+### Flask Details
 - flask_sqlalchemy for SQL ORM
 - flask_pymongo for MongoDb
 - flask_apscheduler for scheduling daily API calls
 - flask_wtf for user forms
 - Flask-Login for user account creation and management